Characters: Jo Jos Bizarre Adventure Part 5

 - Facial Markings: Hard to tell if they're makeup, tattoos, or something else.
 At any rate, they're creepy.

-- Faking the Dead: Near the end of the fight with Giorno, like his father, he's not fooled And even prepared prior this tactic
+- Faking the Dead: Near the end of the fight with Giorno.
+Although like his father, Giorno's not fooled, and was even prepared for it beforehand.

-- Fighting Spirit/Weirdness Magnet: He was already a nasty piece of work, having a Stand named Green Day just made things much worse.
+- Fighting Spirit/Weirdness Magnet: He was already a nasty piece of work.
+Developing Green Day just made him even worse.

-- For the Evulz: The reason why he kills people, to see their faces in terror as they die
+- For the Evulz: The reason why he kills people is to see their faces trapped in terror as they perish.

-- Insane Troll Logic: Believes humanity grows stronger through curiosity, therefore it reaches its peak when they die
+- Insane Troll Logic: Believes humanity grows stronger through curiosity, and curiosity amplifies as people die.

 - Karmic Death: Diavolo calls him and Secco trash.
 Both he and Secco are flung into garbage trucks on their defeats.

-- Kill Them All: Does this to Rome for a pointless killing spree
+- Kill Them All: Does this to a notable chunk of Rome for a motiveless killing spree.

-- Killed Off for Real: After a long beatdown, he's finally shot down into a dumpster, having died from the impact of punches
+- Killed Off for Real: After a long beatdown, he's finally shot down into a dumpster, having died from the impact of Gold Experience's punches.

 - Mad Doctor: Became a doctor specifically so he could torture and experiment on people.

-- No-Holds-Barred Beatdown: Subjected to the longest one in the series as of yet, going for about seven pages in total resulting his death
+- No-Holds-Barred Beatdown: Subjected to the longest one in the series as of yet, going for about seven pages in total, resulting in his death.

-- Only Friend: Thinks Secco is this, as he trusts him to find the man with the Macguffin in his place
+- Only Friend: Thinks of Secco as this, as he trusts him to find the man with the Macguffin in his place.

-- Pet the Dog: His sole redeeming quality is his treatment of Secco like a loyal dog servant and treating him a great deal better than anyone too bad the loyal part is an act
+- Pet the Dog: His sole redeeming quality is his treatment of Secco like a loyal dog servant and treating him a great deal better than anyone.
+Too bad Secco's loyalty is pretty much all an act.

 - Psycho for Hire: He's the only member of Passione who seems to be in it purely because he enjoys watching people suffer and die.